 We characterized patterns in county-level exposure in the eastern US for exposure assessment based on each of the measured tropical cyclone hazards (cumulative precipitation, peak sustained wind, flooding, and tornadoes).
 Depending on available exposure data, this assessment included some or all of the period from 1988 to 2018 (Table 1).
 For each binary metric of exposure to a tropical cyclone hazard, we first summed the total number of county-level exposures over available years and mapped patterns in these exposures.

 Finally, we investigated how well exposure assessment agreed across these metrics.
+These results can help epidemiologists answer several key questions as they interpret previous research and design new studies.
+For example, if a single storm hazard has been used to measure exposure in an epidemiological study, can the result be interpreted as an association with tropical cyclone exposure in general, or should it be limited to represent an association with that specific storm hazard?
+If a study investigates the association between a single storm hazard and a health outcome, could this estimate be confounded by other storm hazards?
+When planning a new study that will incorporate several storm hazards, might there be variance inflation from multicollinearity or difficulties in disentangling the roles of separate hazards?

 For each storm we investigated the degree to which the set of counties assessed as exposed based on one metric overlapped with the set assessed as exposed based on each other metric, including a metric that used distance of a county from the storm track as a proxy for exposure to storm hazards.
 We calculated the within-storm Jaccard index (Js) (Jaccard 1901, 1908) between each pair of exposure metrics.
 This measures similarity between two metrics (X1,s and X2,s) for tropical cyclone s as the proportion of counties in which both of the metrics classify the county as exposed out of all counties classified as exposed by at least one of the metrics:

 Js=X1,s∩X2,sX1,s∪X2,s (1)